How does data blunder affect battle against Covid-19?

 – So were contacts of these positive cases reached and told to self-isolate?

-As soon as the missing cases were reported, officials said that the information was “immediately” handed to NHS Test and Trace so contact tracing could begin and people in contact with those who had the virus were instructed to self isolate.
+As soon as the missing cases were reported, officials said the information was “immediately” handed to NHS Test and Trace so contact tracing could begin and people in contact with those who had the virus were instructed to self-isolate.

 But the blunder will have led to an inevitable delay in some contacts being reached.